vuongducphuong/documentation/content/services/support/what_can_i_expect.rst

 - Providing you with relevant material (guidelines, product documentation, etc...)
 - Answers to issues that you may encounter in your standard Odoo database (eg.
-  “I cannot close my Point of Sale” or “I cannot find my sales KPIs?”)
+  “I cannot close my Điểm bán hàng” or “I cannot find my sales KPIs?”)
 - Questions related to your account, subscription, or billing
 - Bug resolution (blocking issues or unexpected behaviour not due to misconfiguration or customization)